ePages-de/epages-devportal/_posts/2018/2018-03-08-why-your-first-meaningful-paint-matters.md

 * Use SVGs instead of icon fonts to reduce loading time and to avoid FOIT.
 * Improve your performance by using ``rel="preload"`` in the link tag to fetch your font in a faster way.
 * Use a CSS font loading API to get a better overview of already loaded fonts.
-* Combine multiple font files into one when using variable fonts.
+* Combine multiple font files into one when using _variable fonts_.
 * Use the font-display property.
 It doesn’t change the loading time, but changes how the pages are rendered while the font is loading.
 * Fake a web font by using font-synthesis.
 Instead of using different web fonts for bold or italic, you can use a roman font type with font-weight bold or font-style italic.